-Ada's Heritage Eggs
+Ada's Heritage Farm

-Why choose pasture raised eggs?
+Why choose pasture raised?

-Hey, let's face it, this type of egg is expensive.
+Hey, let's face it, this type of food is expensive.
 The question really becomes, "Is it worth it?".
 I grew up hearing "you get what you pay for", and in this case, it's true.
 The increased nutritional benefits alone are worth the increased cost compared to industry eggs.
 Research abounds on the added nutrient density from pasture raised products, it really is just as simple as they are a better quality sources of vital nutrients because they eat green things (and bugs in a chickens' case).
 But it's expensive and labor intensive to maintain critters in this way for multiple reasons:

 1. Feed is a good deal more expensive, a third to half more in cost for non GMO and double the cost for organic compared to "conventional" feeds.

 2. Pasturing animals has high infrastructure costs and is labor intensive to maintain.

 3. Herd sizes are smaller, which means our costs for things like feed is higher because we can't use huge quantities quickly enough.